Chahi-Rabie-Ala-Eddine/BIGNUM/README.md

 ## About

 Bignum is a high-precision library for handling very large integers in cryptography.
-Based on the [GMP](https://gmplib.org/manual/index#Top) library, bignum is easy to use and includes most of the functions that a cryptographer needs to perform cryptosystem implementations, attacks, etc.
+Based on the [GMP](https://gmplib.org/manual/index#Top) library, bignum is easy to use and includes most of the functions that a cryptographer needs to perform cryptosystems implementations, attacks, etc.

 ## USE